An Overview of the Roofing Contractor Marketing Series

 Hey, whats up guys?
-So today, finally we’re getting started in this- The Roofing Contractor Marketing Breakdown Overall Overview.
+So today, finally we’re getting started in this- The SEO for Roofing Contractors breakdown is here!
 So this is gonna be a series where it’s gonna be turning out to be at least 7 to 9 videos if I had to guess right now.
 But in this video I just want to introduce myself and introduce why I chose roofers?
 Why I am going on this journey and what is it that entices me to only pick this narrow niche.
+By the way, Here’s the full breakdown of roofing contractor marketing.

 Right, so first of all my name is Shibga Chowdhury.
-Okay, so it’s a hard name but I always recommend people calling me by Shib -S-H-I-B as it’ll be a lot better, a lot less butchering of the name as time goes.
-So now that thats out of the way, the main reason why I’m choosing Roofing Contractors is for a couple of reasons actually but the main reasons are that its a damn good product.
+Okay, so it’s a hard name but I always recommend people calling me by Shib. -S-H-I-B as it’ll be a lot better, a lot less butchering of the name as time goes.
+So now that thats out of the way, let’s get into it!
+The main reason why I’m choosing Roofing Contractors is for a couple of reasons actually but the main reasons are that its a damn good product.
 If you’re in the market and if you specialize in roofing, there’s a reason why you are specializing in roofing.
 And you might be, because if your, watching this and you found me you must be a well into roofing contractor compared to your other services.
 A lot of it has to do with the same reasons that you like it.
-I like it because

 1. Homeowners don’t have to be home when you’re doing the work,